api-platform/website/pwa/data/con/2025/conferences/api-platform-jsonencoder-and-esa-for-a-skyrocketing-api.md

 # API Platform, JsonEncoder and ESA for a skyrocketing API (🇺🇸)

-The subject of this conference will be announced shortly.
+The topic of the conference will be announced soon.